 As a nonprofit corporation with 501(c)3 determination, we will provide a donation letter and certificate of appreciation to sponsors for their records.

 Toy Sponsors provide the foundational element Santa’s Little Hackers needs to help toys reach the toy recipients - TOYS!
-We provide a very simply calculation for you to understand how far your investment will go to reach the children and adults receiving the toys.
+We provide a very simple calculation for you to understand how far your investment will go to reach the children and adults receiving the toys.

 Experts in different fields have come alongside Santa’s Little Hackers and MaxMods to offer what they do best.
-Legal support, graphic design, event planning, administrative support are examples of how individuals and companies have helped so far.
+Legal support, graphic design, event planning, event food donations, administrative support are examples of how individuals and companies have helped so far.
 We have outstanding needs for accounting, marketing, database design, electronics design and development, and plastics design and development (injection molding).

 ABOUT SANTA'S LITTLE HACKERS

 Making fun accessible for all.